 Are there any contraindications in taking cordyceps supplement for people on kidney dialysis?

-We can't find any research done regarding cordyceps supplement use in those on kidney dialysis.
+As of 2014 we can't find any research done regarding cordyceps supplement use in those on kidney dialysis.

 I read your information on cordyceps extract and

 saw the 5 week study with cyclists.
 Is it not worth using for athletes?

 I have not seen any evidence that the use of cordyceps mushroom supplements are of benefit to athletes in terms of performance enhancement.

 Are the cordyceps tablets tested to assure there

 is no heavy metal contamination?
 How many tablets are

 recommended for a 72 year old man in good health?
 Has it been